bguiz/qryq/README.md

 This does not result in any difference in the expected output.
-However, if the dependent queries are specified incorrectly, wrong results may be returned.
+However, if the dependent queries are specified incorrectly, behaviour is not defined and incorrect results may be returned.

-The depends are computed upon setting input if not already present, so call it **before** calling `input()`.
+The `depends` are computed upon setting input if not already present, so call it **before** calling `input()`.

 ### Filtering Results